-On the one hand, renting allows the farm more flexibility and the possibility to invest its liquidity in other productive assets (Swinnen et al. 2016).
-On the other hand, land managed as property allows the farmer to use it as collateral capital and thus to have greater access to credit (Swinnen et al. 2016).
-It was decided to introduce the ratio of the land managed under rent to the total utilised agricultural area of the farm as a measure of the amount of collateral available (Benjamin and Phimister 2002; Lefebvre et al. 2015).
-It is expected that as this ratio increases, the likelihood that the farm buying land increases.
+On the one hand, renting allows the farm more flexibility and the possibility to invest its liquidity in other productive assets (Swinnen et al., 2016).
+On the other hand, land managed as property allows the farmer to use it as collateral capital and thus to have greater access to credit (Swinnen et al., 2016).
+It was decided to introduce the ratio of the land managed under rent to the total utilised agricultural area of the farm as an inverse measure of the amount of collateral available (Benjamin and Phimister, 2002; Lefebvre et al., 2015).
+However, expectations on the direction of the effects of this variable are ambiguous.